Southern Conservation Partners

 Chesapeake Bay Conservation Priority System

 A partnership of over 90 agencies and non-profits fosters collaborative action to conserve natural and cultural landscapes and safeguard a healthy environment and economy in the Chesapeake Bay Watershed.
 That coalition has developed a shared conservation priority system for the watershed.
-Go to www.LandScope.org/Chesapeake to find and map shared priorities for strategic conservation, to see and share conservation success stories, and track and report progress toward land protection goals.
+Go to www.LandScope.org/Chesapeake to find and map shared priorities for strategic conservation, see and share conservation success stories, and track and report progress toward land protection goals.

 Climate Change Explainer